hpcc-systems/DataMgmt/README.md

 ___

 <a name="genindex_promotegeneration"></a>
-`PromoteGeneration(STRING indexStorePath, STRING roxieQueryName, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`PromoteGeneration(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`

-Method promotes all indexes associated with the first generation into the second, promotes the second to the third, and so on.
-The first generation of indexes will be empty after this method completes.
+Method promotes all subkeys associated with the first generation into the second, promotes the second to the third, and so on.
+The first generation of subkeys will be empty after this method completes.

-Note that if you have multiple indexes associated with a generation, as via AppendIndexFile(), all of those indexes will be deleted or moved.
+Note that if you have multiple subkeys associated with a generation, as via AppendSubkey(), all of those subkeys will be deleted or moved as appropriate.

+This function assumes that a base packagemap for queries using this index store has already been created, such as with InitRoxiePackageMap().

  * **Parameters:**
    * `indexStorePath` — The full path of the index store; must match the original argument to `Init()`; REQUIRED
-   * `roxieQueryName` — The name of the Roxie query to update with the new index information; REQUIRED
    * `espURL` — The URL to the ESP service on the cluster, which is the same URL as used for ECL Watch; REQUIRED
    * `roxieTargetName` — The name of the Roxie cluster to send the information to; OPTIONAL, defaults to 'roxie'
    * `roxieProcessName` — The name of the specific Roxie process to target; OPTIONAL, defaults to '*' (all processes)